joshcanhelp/josh-to-11/input/symlinked/pages/hire-me.md

 ---
 # Hire Me!

-{% info %}I am not currently looking for employment but will leave this page up as a professional summary.{% endinfo %}`

 I am a full-stack product engineer and architect who loves working in identity (CIAM focus), data, developer experience, and open source.
 I thrive in "bridge" roles where I can learn a system or technology and then bring that understanding to others.
 I've been able to do that in various ways from engineering and team leadership to in-person instruction to partner relations to systems architecture.

 ### <a id="want"></a>On this page